Falkor/cv/releases/README.md

 -------------------
-# Official releases of Falkor's CVs
+# Official releases of Sebastien Varrette's CVs

 This directory hold the latest release of my CV, in various format.